 In the last ten years, the Centre for Professional Ethics has co‐ordinated large‐scale, international projects on benefit sharing; community consent & indigenous populations; ethics dumping in international collaborative research; ethics in science policy; access to essential drugs; performance‐based pharmaceutical rewards as a supplement to the intellectual property rights system; and responsible research and innovation.

-The Centre of Professional Ethics’ projects and activities are designed to maximise impact and benefit.
+The Centre of Professional Ethics’ projects and activities are designed to maximise benefit for society.
 We work collaboratively with a wide range of stakeholders to ensure lasting impact and the sustainability of our work.

 Since 2003, we have worked with the San people of South Africa, most recently in supporting the development of their own Code of Research Ethics.
 This is believed to be the first code of conduct for research developed by an indigenous group in Africa, according to a NATURE article.